 Writing YA and Children’s Fiction

-Led by bestselling children's and Young Adult author Catherine Johnson, this focused course is for those working on Young Adult, Middle Grade or Young Fiction.
+Led by bestselling children's and Young Adult author Catherine Johnson, this focused creative writing course is for those working on YA, Middle Grade or Young Fiction.

 For an online course specialising in how to write YA, Middle Grade and Young Fiction (for the over 7s) with an expert tutor, a peer-group of 15 fellow writers (selective applications process), teaching videos, special literary agent advice days, writing workshops and one-to-one tuition, all hosted on our secure bespoke learning platform, and with flexible timing for participation from anywhere in the world in whatever time you have, apply to our Writing YA and Children’s Fiction course